 The document fragment below was found in the Vatican vault and had been tossed into a "Junk Box".
 As documents age, it is only natural that pieces of them might break off and fall out.
 Even if they are untouched.
 When these fragments are found, and the source cannot be definitively identified, the keepers of such documents at the Vatican apparently place them in a box with similar fragments.

 Above is a picture of a portion of a document from the Babylonian exile which clearly shows the Name of God as YeHoVaH - notice the dots and dashes.
-I realize you may not read Biblical Hebrew, but the point of this picture is to illustrate the same spelling for the Name of God in a document written in a differing dialect than all of the above mentioned Codices.
+I realize you may not read Biblical Hebrew, but the point of this picture is to illustrate the same spelling for the Name of God in a document written in a differing dialect than all of the above-mentioned Hebrew Bible Codices.
 With just a little Google or Yahoo search time, you can easily find the characters for YHVH and YHWH.
 They will NOT look like the characters for YeHoVah, there will be no dots or dashes for the vowels.
 I should note here there is no Hebrew spelling for Yahweh in it's completed form.
 It simply is not a Hebrew word, nor does it have any meaning as an acronym in Hebrew.
 This is not consistent with any part of the Hebraic culture.
 Every name has a meaning.

 Video 4 of 4

 The last picture I want to share is of a part of the surviving Book of Revelation Chapter 1 Verse 8 in Hebrew.
 You can dig this up for yourself through the British Library website and it is known as "Sloane 273".
 Here is a link to the entire document translated into English in a parallel format: Hebrew Revelation